 Where: Lyon, France

-The Festival of Lights (Fêtes des Lumières in French) was born in disaster as inclement weather cancelled the inauguration of a tower sculpture and then the festival of the Immiculate Conception.
-The Lyonnaise lit up their homes with candles instead, and now the festival of lights.
+The Festival of Lights (Fêtes des Lumières in French) was born out of disaster as inclement weather cancelled the inauguration of a tower sculpture and then the festival of the Immaculate Conception.
+The Lyonnaise lit up their homes with candles instead, and now the festival of lights illuminates the city for several nights a year.

 Where: Nassau, Bahamas